-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Advocates for Human Rights has submitted a public comment letter urging the U.S. Citizenship and Immigration Services (USCIS) to withdraw its proposal to revise Form G-325A, which collects biographic information for Deferred Action.
 The organization asserts that this change would significantly compromise protections for witnesses and victims of labor violations, particularly vulnerable children receiving Special Immigrant Juvenile Status (SIJS).

-In the letter, Lindsey more ST
+In the letter, Lindsey Greising, Policy Counsel for The Advocates for Hu more ST

 Transportation Trades Department AFL-CIO Urges FRA to Deny Waiver of Track Inspection Requirements (10)